PACTCare/Stars-Network/WHITEPAPER.md

 Apart from the above information, the metadata layer also stores availability and validation data.
 This is essentially data provided by other people than the publisher, which describes the uploaded content in more detail.
 The availability data helps to provide information about the availability of content in a distributed network.
 This is essential in cases where no one provides a permanent storage for uploaded content.
 The data validation is essentially a trust layer, in which different persons can rate the quality of the provided data.

-Rather than trying to find one single truth directly on the blockchain (e.g., token-curated registry), the metadata system uses a subscription-based system on the Captain’s Log (see image below).
+Rather than trying to find one single truth directly on the blockchain (e.g., Token Curated Registry (TCR)), the metadata system uses a subscription-based system on the Captain’s Log (see image below).
 Reasons for this are the expected high frequency of changes and updates to the metadata as well as the different interests when it comes to search-topics.

 <img src="https://github.com/PACTCare/Stars-Network/blob/master/images/captainslog.png" width="600px">

 This means that content publishers store immutable metadata and unavailability data on the chain.
 Consumers can then decide which publishers (signatures) they trust and follow.
 In practice, this will be automatically archived by rules hard-coded into the interface (e.g., dweb.page).
 The benefit of the system is the immediate availability of information without the requirement of an additional voting system nor a filtering system, which takes individual preferences into account.
-In case it’s requested, a token-curated register or something similar can at any time be implement as smart contract on the Starlog layer.
+In case it’s requested, a TCR for metadata or something similar can at any time be implement as smart contract on the Starlog layer.

 <h3 id="starspace">
   Starspace – IPFS